Immaculate Reception: Referee call

 In various NFL Films productions about the play years later, various Raiders have theorized that the real purpose of Swearingen's phone conversation was to see if there were enough police on hand to ensure the players' safety if the play was ruled incomplete.
 The theory claims there were too few police so the play was called for the Steelers out of fear.
 In one of the films, McNally laughs at the suggestion.

 The play is still disputed by those involved, particularly by living personnel from the Raiders and their fans, who insist the Raiders should have won.
 Tatum said that the ball did not bounce off him, both immediately after the game as well as later; however, in his memoirs, Tatum equivocated, stating that he could not honestly say whether or not the ball hit him.
-Raiders linebacker Phil Villapiano, who was covering Harris at the time, maintains that the ball hit Fuqua.
+Villapiano, who was covering Harris at the time, maintains that the ball hit Fuqua.
 Fuqua has been coy, supposedly saying he knows exactly what happened that day but will never tell.
-Villapiano has also stated that he was illegally blocked by Steelers tight end John McMakin as he was pursuing Harris following the reception and he would have tackled Harris without it.
+Villapiano has also stated that he was illegally blocked by McMakin as he was pursuing Harris following the reception and he would have tackled Harris without it.
 Raiders coach Madden echoed this complaint.

-According to Raiders defensive back George Atkinson, the play is known by the Raiders and their fans as the "Immaculate Deception" because "the public was deceived, the officials were deceived and we got deceived".
+According to Raiders defensive back George Atkinson, the play is known by the Raiders and their fans as the "Immaculate Deception" because "the public was deceived, the officials were deceived, and we got deceived."

-John Madden, coach of the 1972 Raiders, maintained (until his death) that he would never get over the play, and has indicated that he was bothered more by the delay between end of the play and the final signal of touchdown than by which player the ball actually hit.
+John Madden, coach of the 1972 Raiders, maintained (until his death) that he would never get over the play, and has indicated that he was bothered more by the delay between the end of the play and the final call than by which player the ball actually hit.
 After the game, he said that from his view the football had indeed touched Tatum.
-A few days later, however, Madden indicated that the Raiders game films showed that the ball hit Fuqua's shoulder pads, Jack Tatum conceded that "even after we viewed the game films with stop action, nobody could tell who the ball hit on that moment of impact."
+A few days later, however, Madden indicated that the Raiders' game films showed that the ball hit Fuqua's shoulder pads, Tatum conceded that "even after we viewed the game films with stop action, nobody could tell who the ball hit on that moment of impact."
 Years later Madden wrote, "No matter how many times I watch the films of the 'immaculate reception' play, I never know for sure what happened."